LEARN: EPA’s Role in Protecting Beaches

 EPA has several programs that regulate sources of water pollution to our coastal beaches.
-To learn more about these programs, use the links below.
+To learn more about these programs, use the links.

 BEACH Act Program

 After the BEACH Act was signed into law, EPA expanded the focus of its efforts to improve the quality of coastal recreation waters and protect the health of beachgoers.
-To meet these goals, EPA is addressing the following objectives:
+To meet these goals, EPA is addressing the objectives:

 - Reflect updated science